MicrosoftDocs/windows-powershell-docs/docset/windows/remoteaccess/add-remoteaccessloadbalancernode.md

 ### EXAMPLE 2
 ```
 If VPN is enabled, define a static address range for VPN.
-If this is being used in in a script and the prompts are to be suppressed, then run this cmdlet with the **Force** parameter.
+If this is being used in a script and the prompts are to be suppressed, then run this cmdlet with the **Force** parameter.
 PS C:\>Add-RemoteAccessLoadBalancerNode -RemoteAccessServer edge3 -VpnIPAddressRange @("192.168.1.1","192.168.1.100") -PassThru
 Confirm
 Certificate Iphttps cannot be located on the Remote Access server.
 Do you want DirectAccess to create and use a self-signed certificate?